-- on an actual basis; and - on a pro forma basis, giving effect to the Formation Transactions and the issuance and sale of shares of our common stock in this offering (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus) and the use of proceeds as described under "Use of Proceeds."
+- · on an actual basis for our predecessor; and - on a pro forma basis, giving effect to the Formation Transactions and the issuance and sale of shares of our common stock in this offering (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) and the use of proceeds as described under "Use of Proceeds."
 See "Summary-The Transactions" for a description of the Formation Transactions.